Am I a Food Addict?

 - Have you ever stolen other people's food?

-- Have you ever hidden food to make sure you have "enough"?
+- Have you ever hidden food to make sure you will have "enough?"

 - Do you feel driven to exercise excessively to control your weight?